AnteDujic/pands-project2021/README.md

   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/speciesPie.png" width="400" />
 </p>

-Both the bar and the pie plot confirm what we've seen in the introduction and the data outputted to the *summary.txt* file.
-That is, the 3 species of the Iris Flower are Setosa, Versicolor and Virginica and there is an equal number of each - 50.
+Both the bar and the pie plot are a visual representation of the object data in Iris Species column, which was already written to the *summary.txt* file.
+It shows there are 3 species of the Iris Flower: Setosa, Versicolor and Virginica and there is an equal number of each - 50.
 We can also see that each species represents 33,33% of the total number of flowers.

 ### BOXPLOT